portellam/parse-iommu-devices/README.md

 ### 6. Usage
 #### 6.1.
 Install
-Installer will copy required files to `/usr/local/bin/`.
+Installer will copy the script file to `/usr/local/bin/`, and source files to `/usr/local/bin/parse-iommu-devices.d/`.

+Log and XML files will be generated in `/usr/local/etc/`, w

 ```bash
 sudo bash installer.sh